 Austin: Kayaking Tour through Downtown to Barton Springs is a different way to get to Barton Springs from Austin Downtown.

-You will see from the water the Congress Avenue Bridge, enter into the waters of Lady Bird Lake and kayak down to the crystal waters of Barton Springs.
 The tour lasts about 2 hours and offers a new way to discover Austin and Barton Springs.

 2. Bob Wentz Park